Tuesday, November 16, 2010

 I have so many great memories I could not hope to share them all.
 Some are so close to my heart that they could not and should not be shared.

 Together we have seen unprecedented growth.
 Five years ago the Picket Lane Ward consisted of everything in Stansbury Park that was South of Village Blvd. the same area is now the better part of three different wards.
-Together we watched as our
+Together we watched as our new Stake center grew out of the dust of old farm land, and had the blessings of being the first ward to occupy the new facility.

 We have seen countless babies come into the world, and bless the lives of our families.